schveiguy/raylib-d/README.md

 The `-rpath` flag allows the system to load the library from the local directory without using environment variables.

+If you are using `dub.json`, and you use the `raylib-d:install` script, this will give the option to update your dub.json file to include all the correct linker directives.

 ## Using the correct library

 *WARNING*: Make sure you get the correct copy of the raylib library based on the version of raylib-d!
 Getting the incorrect version will cause SILENT compatibility errors, including memory corruption.
 It is extremely important to match these together.